Productivix/module_datalogicsdk-kt/README.md

 # react-native-module_datalogicsdk-kt

-module to scan barcodes with a Datalogic based on sdk, in KT based on Datalogic V2.0.3 , rebuilt for React Native 0.71 by Productivix
+module to scan barcodes with a Datalogic based on sdk, in KT based on Datalogic V2.0.3 et Sdk v1.33 , rebuilt for React Native ^0.71 by Productivix sarl

 ## Installation